jasonskinner/code-samples/README.md

 Example of pure php API connection

 ## datebase-singleton-class.php
-Example class to connect to DB via and instance (more secure)
+Example class to connect to DB via and instance (more secure).
+After the connection you can either us SQL queries, PDO or third party libraries.
+PDO usually does the trick.